 First-Time Usability: Moderating

-Tips on creating and conducting your first usability test.
+Tips on moderating your first usability study

 If you’ve ever moderated, or participated in, a user session, then you know it can sometimes feel as though you’re under a lot of pressure.
 Just before my first usability session, I was a mess.
 I was sweaty, nervous - yet handsome - mess.
 I’d completely convinced myself that I was going to blow it, embarrass everyone, and not get any usable information.